How Fast Does a Paintball Gun Shoot?

 Measuring Paintball Marker Velocity

 To measure the velocity of a paintball marker, a chronograph, also known as a “chrono,” is used.
 A chronograph is a specialized device designed to measure the speed of a projectile as it passes through its sensors.
-The paintball marker is fired through the chrono, and the device records the speed of the paintball in FPS or MPS.
+The paintball marker is fired through the Chrono, and the device records the speed of the paintball in FPS or MPS.

 Players often use chronographs to ensure their paintball markers comply with field regulations and to fine-tune the velocity for optimal performance during games.